 However, most B2B companies have upgraded to some digital form of recording customer information.
 This can range from an Excel document to specific software (like Microsoft Access) that’s built as a more traditional customer database.
 But what’s the next step in storing customer information?
 It revolves around keeping your customer details directly within the hands of your agents via your customer support software solution.
 This is referred to as B2B customer management, a term that continues to evolve as customer management software becomes more and more sophisticated.

-Here’s why B2B support software is actually a super-charged customer support database and how businesses can make the most of support software so it replaces their database entirely.
+Here’s why B2B support software is actually a super-charged customer support database and how businesses can make the most of support software so it replaces their B2B contact database entirely.

 It houses all customer contact information – Like any good customer service database, B2B customer support software stores the name, phone number, email, company name, and other standard fields about your customers.
 Additional fields such as products and inventory can not only be added to customer profiles, they can be assigned to tickets as well.